Gertrude Torkornoo: Swearing in

 Torkornoo was sworn into office as the 15th Chief Justice of Ghana on 12 June 2023, by President Nana Akufo-Addo at the Jubilee House.
 During the swearing-in ceremony, President Akufo-Addo expressed his confidence in Torkornoo's ability to lead the Judiciary, stating that her qualities made her a suitable choice for the position.
 He highlighted her 19 years of experience and anticipated that it would greatly contribute to her role as the Chief Justice.
 The President emphasized his commitment to being a dependable and trustworthy partner to ensure a harmonious working relationship between the Executive and the Judiciary, promoting the rule of law in Ghana.

 The event was attended by various dignitaries, including members of Parliament, government officials, legal practitioners, and representatives from different sectors of society.
 In her remarks, Torkornoo pledged to introduce technology to enhance and streamline processes within the Judiciary, aiming to bring about positive changes and restore public confidence in the institution.
 Torkornoo became Ghana's third female Chief Justice, following Georgina Theodora Wood and Sophia Akuffo.

 Suspension

 On 22 April 2025, Torkornoo was suspended as Chief Justice by President John Mahama, citing a preliminary investigation that found sufficient grounds for an inquiry into her conduct in consultation with the Council of State as provided for by Article 146 of the 1992 constitution.
 A five member committee was set up to review the petition in line with constitutional provisions.
 In view of this, the most senior judge on the Supreme Court, Paul Baffoe-Bonnie will act as Chief Justice until resolution of the issue.
-The reviewing committee includes two Supreme Court Justices, Gabriel Pwamang, the next most senior judge after Baffoe-Bonnie and Samuel Adibu Asiedu.
+The reviewing committee includes two Supreme Court Justices, Gabriel Pwamang, the next most senior judge after Baffoe-Bonnie, and Samuel Kwame Adibu Asiedu.
 This generated controversy as the opposition cried foul-play while a government official reminded everyone that nothing had been proven against Torkornoo and that the constitutional provisions were being adhered to.